Select your region below to change the location of news to your region.

-No one has anchored news for Long Islanders longer than Carol Silva!
-Carol is the Morning, Daytime and Afternoon Edition anchor at News 12 Long Island, America's first 24-hour regional news network.
+No one has anchored news for Long Islanders more than Carol Silva!
+Carol is the Emmy Award winning Morning and Midday Edition anchor at News 12 Long Island, America's first 24-hour regional news network.

-Carol joined News 12 Long Island in its first four months as a field reporter.
-But just six days after being hired, she was anchoring and has remained in the anchor seat of News 12's No. 1 rated show ever since.
+Carol joined News 12 Long Island in its first four months as a field reporter, but started anchoring 6 days later and has remained in the anchor seat of News 12's number one rated show ever since.

-Carol has won an Emmy Award, more than 30 New York State Associated Press Awards, a Regional CableAce and multiple awards from Press Club of Long Island and the Long Island Coalition for Fair Broadcasting.
-She was also the 2007 winner of the Public Relations Professionals of Long Island Media Member of the Year Award.
-Carol has also served as the honorary chairwoman for the United Way, the Arthritis Foundation, Helen Keller Services for the Blind and for the March of Dimes which named her a "Woman of Distinction."
-And this Mexican American anchor has been honored as a Hispanic role model by the Nassau County Hispanic Cultural Association.
+Carol has won three Emmy Awards and more than 30 New York State Associated Press Awards, Press Club, Regional CableAce and the Long Island Coalition for Fair Broadcasting awards.

+As a Mexican American, Carol has been named Long Island Hispanic of the Year by the Suffolk County Police Department, and deemed a Hispanic role model by the Nassau County Hispanic Cultural Association.
+Carol has also served as the honorary chairwoman for the United Way, the Arthritis Foundation, Helen Keller Services for the Blind and for the March of Dimes which named her a "Woman of Distinction.”

-Long Island Woman Newspaper called Carol, "Everyone's favorite Long Island neighbor.”
-Carol feels honored to share the neighborhood!
+Carol also writes a monthly column for Long Island Woman Magazine, which calls her “everyone’s favorite Long Island neighbor.”
+Carol is honored to be in the neighborhood!